sabrinamaral/finance_reconciliation/README.md

 Access the app at [http://localhost:3000](http://localhost:3000)

-### 📋 Features Section
+## 📋 Features Section

-## ✨ Features
+### ✨ Features

 - User authentication via Devise
 - Upload financial data in CSV format
 - View and reconcile financial transactions
-- Interative cash flow - add, change or delete transactions
+- Interactive cash flow - add, change, or delete transactions
 - Export reports as PDF (powered by Grover)
 - Responsive UI with Bootstrap

-### 🧪 Testing Instructions
+## 🧪 Testing Instructions

-This app includes a test suite using Minitest + Capybara.
+This app includes a test suite using Minitest.

-## 🧪 Running Tests
+### 🧪 Running Tests

 To run all tests: